Forty-two lines, endless possibilities.

 Q: When are winners notified?

 A: During September.
-The full results will be posted on the website and social media on Saturday 19th October 2024.
+The full results will be posted on the website and social media on Saturday 17th October 2026.
 The shortlists, novel long list and Judges’ Report with a list of the winners are available as downloads.
-All winning and shortlisted poetry, short story and flash fiction writers will be contacted during September.
+All winning and Highly Commended poetry, short story and flash fiction writers will be contacted during September.

 Q: How do I get an entry form?